NextronSystems/asgard-manual/administration/agent.rst

 ASGARD Agent Deployment
 -----------------------

+There are currently two modes of operation for the ASGARD Agent:

+- **Normal** - This is the default mode and allows usage of all ASGARD features.
+- **Essential** - This is a lightweight mode which only allows THOR scanning and Aurora deployment.

+Please note that the Agent in Essential Mode is a separate installer and needs to be created in the :ref:`advanced/custom-agent:creating custom agent installers`

 In order to register a new endpoint to the ASGARD Management Center, download and install the ASGARD Agent on the system you want to register.